eladnoor/equilibrator/classic_rxns/source/tca.rst

 With this in mind, let's consider again the net reaction of the TCA cycle starting from acetyl-CoA

-Acetyl-CoA + 3 H2O ⇌ 2 CO\ :sub:`2` + CoA + 8 e-
+Acetyl-CoA + 3 H\ :sub:`2`\ O ⇌ 2 CO\ :sub:`2` + CoA + 8 e\ :sup:`-`

 Notice that both α-ketoglutarate and oxaloacetate are absent from the net reaction because they are intermediates of the cycle - the scaffolds are neither created or destroyed in cycle, but rather serve as co-substrates for the metabolism of acetyl-CoA.
 The net effect of the TCA cycle is to decarboxylate acetyl-CoA twice to make  CO\ :sub:`2` and 8 electrons.
-These electrons have an average potential of E'\ :sup:`m` ≈ -350 mV, meaning that they can be donated to NAD+ to form NADH (which has a more positive E'\ :sup:`m` ≈ -330 mV).
+These electrons have an average potential of E'\ :sup:`m` ≈ -350 mV, meaning that they can be donated to NAD\ :sup:`+` to form NADH (which has a more positive E'\ :sup:`m` ≈ -330 mV).

 You might notice that these E'\ :sup:`m` values are very close to each other (within 20 mV), meaning small variations in concentrations might make these redox reactions infeasible.
 Cells solve this problem in two ways.
 First, as we will see, only 6 of 8  electrons are donated to NADH.
 The other two e- are donated to a higher (more positive) potential acceptor FAD+ (E'\ :sup:`m` ≈ -240 mV).
-Second, the NAD+ and NADH concentrations are not exactly 1 mM.
-Typically [NAD+] is about 30-50 times greater than [NADH] - try using eQuilibrator to see how this concentration ratio affects the E' value for NAD+ reduction to NADH.
+Second, the NAD\ :sup:`+` and NADH concentrations are not exactly 1 mM.
+Typically [NAD\ :sup:`+`] is about 30-50 times greater than [NADH] - try using eQuilibrator to see how this concentration ratio affects the E' value for NAD\ :sup:`+` reduction to NADH.

 Constructing the TCA Cycle
 ----------------------------------------------------------
-We are left with the task of building a cycle for the metabolism of acetyl-CoA to CO2 and electrons that uses the central amine acceptors α-ketoglutarate and oxaloacetate as scaffolds.
+We are left with the task of building a cycle for the metabolism of acetyl-CoA to CO\ :sub:`2` and electrons that uses the central amine acceptors α-ketoglutarate and oxaloacetate as scaffolds.
 We'll do this by considering the two arms of this cycle - from α-ketoglutarate and oxaloacetate and back again.

 α-Ketoglutarate to Oxaloacetate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Let's first consider what it would take to make oxaloacetate from alpha-ketoglutarate.
+Let's first consider what it would take to make oxaloacetate from α-ketoglutarate.

-alpha-ketoglutarate + 2 H2O ⇌ oxaloacetate + CO\ :sub:`2` + 6 e-
+α-ketoglutarate + 2 H\ :sub:`2`\ O ⇌ oxaloacetate + CO\ :sub:`2` + 6 e\ :sup:`-`

 As we said, α-ketoglutarate (α-KG for short) contains 5 carbon atoms and oxaloacetate (OAA for short) contains 4.
 Therefore, production of OAA from α-KG requires the decarboxylation of α-KG - i.e. the removal of a carbon atom.
 As we foreshadowed above, this proceeds through the mechanism of oxidative decaboxylation of α-KG to make succinyl-CoA

-alpha-ketoglutarate + CoA + NAD+ ⇌ succinyl-CoA + CO\ :sub:`2` + NADH
+α-ketoglutarate + CoA + NAD\ :sup:`+` ⇌ succinyl-CoA + CO\ :sub:`2` + NADH

 The thioester on succinyl-CoA is `approximately energetically equivalent to ATP <thioester.html>`_, which explains how the next reaction step manages to make ATP while hydrolysing the thioester.
 [1]_